-Plots in Fig. 14 quantify the scale of inaccuracy according to the hybrid boundary condition imposition.
+The plots shown in Fig. 14 quantify the scale of inaccuracy according to the imposition of the hybrid boundary condition.
 In the conventional model, the velocity difference ranges from -0.017 to 0.015 σ/τ.
 The magnitude of this error reduces as we apply the prediction-correction approach and increase the prediction time scale from 0.5 (corrected extrapolation) to 1.5 (MD interpolation) and 2.5 (both interpolation) sampling intervals.
-The clear difference between the conventional extrapolation model and corrected extrapolation in prediction-correction approach demonstrates that the extrapolation from two ''previous'' properties contains a lot more error compared to extrapolating from the current value.
-The similar variation between extrapolation and MD interpolation in prediction-correction approach emphasizes that the accuracy of boundary condition in CFD domain is as important as the boundary condition in MD domain.
-Lastly, the solution error form the conventional model is reduced by half with the imposition of interpolated boundary conditions on both domains.
+The clear difference between the conventional extrapolation model and corrected extrapolation in the prediction-correction approach demonstrates that the extrapolation from the two “previous” properties contains many more errors than extrapolation from the current value.
+The similar variations in extrapolation and MD interpolation in the prediction-correction approach indicate that the accuracy of the boundary condition in the CFD domain is as important as the boundary condition in the MD domain.
+Lastly, the solution error in the conventional model is reduced by half with the imposition of interpolated boundary conditions on both domains.